 How to Apply

-Coote Bursary 2024-25
+Coote Bursary 2026

-UCDVO has launched a new bursary named in honour of UCDVO’s founder, the late Fr.
+UCDVO has a bursary named in honour of UCDVO’s founder, the late Fr.
 Tony Coote.
 The Coote Bursary aims to reduce financial barriers to participating in international volunteering.
 Coote Bursary applicants should apply via the online application form below under general volunteer, and also submit a short statement outlining their suitability to the Bursary and their motivations/interest.
 First please read carefully the Coote Eligibility Process for the UCDVO programme.

 General Volunteer Role

-Elective Placements (physiotherapy and dietetics)
+Clinical Placements (physiotherapy and dietetics)

 Leadership Roles

-Student Leaders and Team Coordinators make up the Leadership Team for the volunteer group.
+Student Leaders, Team Coordinators and Clinical Tutors make up the Leadership Team for the volunteer group.
 We particularly welcome returned volunteers and members of our alumni to apply for the Student Leader role.
 Team Coordinator positions are open to UCD staff and faculty members or alumni with relevant experience.
 Being a Team Coordinator you are part of and leading a diverse and vibrant team and will receive relevant preparation and training for your role.
 Applicants are encouraged to apply early as roles will be filled as applications are received.
 Team Coordinators and Clinical Tutors submit their application though an online form which will be available here in the Autumn. and will be called for a short interview.
 Contact hilary.minch@ucd.ie for more information.

 Please note that team coordinators and clinical tutors are expected to fundraise for UCDVO.
 Team coordinators will pay for their own flight costs; clinical tutors flights are paid for by UCD SPHPSS.
-Team Coordinators and Clinical Tutors submit their application though an online form here.

 Clinical Tutor Roles